AIG’s flagship company for life insurance, American General, offers a full range of term life and permanent life insurance products.

 Guaranteed Issue Whole Life

-Available for ages 50-85, AG’s whole life policy offers guaranteed coverage regardless of your health.
+AIG’s final expense whole life insurance policy offers guaranteed coverage regardless of your health.
 The policy includes a two-year graded death benefit.
-The maximum face amount issued is $25,000.

 AIG’s American General offers three types of Universal Life: Guaranteed, Indexed and Variable.

 Secure Lifetime GUL 3

 The GUL 3 offers a guaranteed death benefit and guaranteed cash value growth.
 The main draw of this policy is the Lifetime Income Solution rider which provides accelerated benefits that can be used as income later in life.

 - Elite Survivor Index II